Hurricane Preparedness: What Are The Essential Things To Prepare

 After/Be Safe

-1. Please return to the area only after authorities say it is safe to do so.
-Do not enter damaged buildings until they are inspected by qualified professionals.
+1. Please return to the area only after authorities say it is safe.
+Do not enter damaged buildings until qualified professionals inspect them.

 2. Never walk or drive on flooded roads or through floodwaters.